Dubai Creek: 2000s

 In September 2007, a Dhs.
 484 million (US$ 132 million) extension of the creek was finished, which now ends just south of the Metropolitan Hotel and projects on Shaikh Zayed Road.
 A final 2.2-kilometre extension, called the Dubai Water Canal was inaugurated 9 November 2016, crossing Shaikh Zayed Road in a northerly route, passing through Safa Park and then through Jumeirah 2.
 The channel is expected to continue through Jumeirah Beach Park where it will reach the shores of the Persian Gulf.
 The extension is part of the Dubai's Business Bay development.
 Additionally, a new project consisting of seven islands known as Dubai Creek Harbour was proposed to be built on Dubai Creek.
 The centerpiece of this project would be the Dubai Creek Tower, which is set to become the tallest building in the world.
 Three additional bridges are being planned for Dubai Creek, which are the Seventh Crossing, the Al Shindagha Bridge, and the Fifth Bridge.

 The Dubai Festival City Mall on Dubai Creek opened in 2007.
 Mohammed Bin Rashid Library is being built in the Al Jaddaf area on the Creek.
 Dhows are constructed in this area too on the bankside.
 The Green Line of the Dubai Metro terminates at the Dubai Creek metro station.
 Close to this metro station is the Al Jaddaf Marine Station, operating ferries on the Creek, including across the Creek to the Dubai Festival City Mall.

+The Dubai Creek Harbour development is set to launch in 2025, home to Dubai Creek Tower, with residential units and parks constructed.

 Route

-Original route
+Original

-The creek's initial inlet into mainland Dubai is along the Deira Corniche and Al Ras areas of eastern Dubai and along the Al Shindagha area of western Dubai.
+The creek's initial inlet into mainland Dubai is along the areas of Deira Corniche and Al Ras in eastern Dubai and along the area of Al Shindagha in western Dubai.
 It then progresses south-eastward through the mainland, passing through Port Saeed and Dubai Creek Park.
 The creek's natural ending is at the Ras Al Khor Wildlife Sanctuary, 14 km from its origin at the Persian Gulf.
 The traditional form of transport between the eastern and western sections of Dubai via the creek was through abras, which continue to operate in Dubai.
 In addition, the eastern and western sections are linked via four bridges (Al Maktoum Bridge, Al Garhoud Bridge, Business Bay Crossing, and Floating Bridge) and one tunnel (Al Shindagha Tunnel).

-Creek extensions
+Extensions

-The creek has been extended by 13 km through Business Bay, Dubai Canal and through Jumeirah into the Persian Gulf.
+The creek has been extended by 13 km through Business Bay, Dubai Canal and through Jumeirah into the Arabian Gulf.

 Landmarks

 Including the most remarkable buildings alongside the Deira side of the Creek are the Deira Twin Towers, the old Dubai Creek Tower, Sheraton Dubai Creek, National Bank of Dubai, and Chamber of Commerce.
 On the other side of Al Maktoum Bridge along Dubai Creek is Dubai Creek Park, one of the largest parks in Dubai.

-The creek is also home to the Dubai Creek Golf & Yacht Club, comprising an 18-hole tournament golf course, clubhouses, residential development and the Park Hyatt hotel.
+The creek is also home to the Dubai Creek Golf & Yacht Club, comprising an 18-hole tournament golf course, clubhouses, residential development, and the Park Hyatt hotel.